18F/guides/content/engineering/tools/diagramming.md

 [PlantUML](https://plantuml.com/) is the heavy lifter in our diagramming toolbox.
 In spite of "UML" in the name, it renders many types of diagrams.
 It requires a Java runtime (and sometimes Graphviz) to generate diagrams.
 Diagram code is written in PlantUML's own DSL.
 Cloud.gov does some of [their diagrams](https://diagrams.fr.cloud.gov/) using it; the source code is in their [diagram repository](https://github.com/cloud-gov/cg-diagrams).

 The [PlantUML standard library](https://github.com/plantuml-stdlib/C4-PlantUML) supports [the C4 Model for representing system architecture](https://c4model.com/) well.
-You can see [examples of C4 PlantUML](https://github.com/GSA/datagov-compliance) for data.gov.
+For examples, see [data.gov's diagrams](https://github.com/GSA/datagov-compliance) or [Tock's diagrams](https://github.com/18F/tock/tree/main/docs/diagrams).

 The TTS [rails-template](https://github.com/18F/rails-template/tree/main/templates/doc/compliance) comes with instructions for using PlantUML to help with the ATO (authority to operate) process.